 Third-party segments incur additional fees, which are indicated next to each segment name.

-Pricing for the use of the segments is pre-negotiated and isn’t visible in Advertising Cloud.
+Pricing for the use of the segments is pre-negotiated and isn’t visible in DSP.

-Segments from Adobe Experience Cloud are available about an hour after you create or publish them in Adobe Experience Cloud.
-Segments coming directly from Audience Manager are available about 24 hours after you create them.
+Segments from Analytics are available about an hour after you create or publish them as Experience Cloud audiences.
+Segments coming directly from Audience Manager or Real-Time CDP are available within 24 hours after you share them.

 Within saved audience settings and placement settings, you can see detailed audience size data:

 The total and active deduplicated audience size across all selected segments and saved audiences is displayed, and you can view details by device type (browser, mobile, or connected TV).